 - Neuroradiology (including an interventional neuroradiology program in collaboration with Radiology and Neurosurgery)

 In terms of research, our department has nationally and internationally renowned basic and clinical science research programs in many of the programs listed above.
 Let us highlight several of our stellar research programs.
 First, our Amyotrophic Lateral Sclerosis (ALS) clinic is led by Dr. Zachary Simmons and is certified by the ALS Association.
 It provides outstanding clinical care as well as the opportunity for ALS patients to participate in a variety of research projects.
 Our movement disorders researchers, Drs.
 Xuemei Huang and Thyagarajan Subramanian, have a Movement Disorder Research Program looking at novel imaging methods to identify how Parkinson's disease affects the brain and whether stem cells can play a role in treatment.
 Our multiple sclerosis program under the direction of Drs.
-Gary Thomas, Anthony Turel and Richard Tenser is held with staff support from the Central Pennsylvania Chapter of the National Multiple Sclerosis Society and also offers clinical trials for patients with multiple sclerosis.
-Lastly, the stroke program participates actively in diverse research projects and has received ongoing certification from The Joint Commission since 2006 and is co-directed by Dr. Raymond Reichwein from neurology and Dr. Kevin Cockroft from neurosurgery, has won awards for its comprehensive services and quality outcomes.
-For three consecutive years the Medical Center has been recognized with the Get with the Guidelines-Stroke Gold Plus Quality Achievement Award from the American Heart Association and American Stroke Association recognizing the use of evidence-based treatment guidelines, best practice tools and resources in treating stroke patients.
-This marks the third consecutive year the Medical Center has been recognized at the Gold Plus level, the highest under the Get with the Guidelines program.
+Gary Thomas, Anthony Turel, Elisabeth Lucassen, and Richard Tenser is held with staff support from the Central Pennsylvania Chapter of the National Multiple Sclerosis Society and also offers clinical trials for patients with multiple sclerosis.
+Lastly, the stroke program participates actively in diverse research projects and has received ongoing certification from The Joint Commission since 2006.
+It is co-directed by Dr. Raymond Reichwein from neurology and Dr. Kevin Cockroft from neurosurgery.
+The program has won awards for its' comprehensive services and quality outcomes.
+For years the Medical Center has been recognized with the Get with the Guidelines-Stroke Gold Plus Quality Achievement Award from the American Heart Association and American Stroke Association, recognizing the use of evidence-based treatment guidelines, best practice tools and resources in treating stroke patients.
+This marks the third consecutive year the Medical Center has been recognized at the Gold Plus Level, the highest under the Get with the Guidelines Program.
 Our broad involvement in research provides ample opportunities for our residents to become involved in their own research projects.
 As you can see, it is a great time to be part of our department.
 We invite you to apply to our Neurology residency.